 Asking good questions means preparation on your part.
 Don’t just prepare what you want to tell them, but think hard and long about how you want to formulate your questions so they will have maximum impact.

-Here’s a quick guide to asking good starter questions to get your small group talking:
+Here’s a quick guide to questions to get people talking: